This post may contain affiliate links which give me a small commission at no extra charge to you.

 I’m excited to report that there are many new “food as medicine” initiatives happening now around the country and world!

 This post is the second in a 2-part series on the healing power of real food.

-In part 1, I offer very practical beginning steps to improving your diet.
+In my first post, Real Food as Medicine – Part 1, I offer very practical beginning steps to improving your diet.